-Option Comments DPS Pilot on Home to School Transport and explore suitability of DPS for Residential Care with Bravo Solutions Recommended Low cost, quick implementation option to assess local provider appetite and assess benefits.
-Implement Adam system Not Recommended Indicative costs only provided so costs may increase further.
-Increase in resource is required and system training.
-Implement Managed DPS System Not Recommended Indicative costs only provided so costs may increase further.
-Return on investment unknown, analysis of current process required, integration into Agresso has not been assessed.
+Option Comments DPS Pilot on Home to School Transport and explore suitability Low cost, quick implementation option to assess local provider appetite and of DPS for Residential Care with Bravo Solutions assess benefits.
+Recommended Implement Adam system Not Recommended Indicative costs only provided so costs may increase further.
+Increase in Not recommended resource is required and system training.
+Implement Managed DPS Indicative costs only provided so costs System may increase further.
+Return on Not Recommended investment unknown, analysis of current process required, integration into

 Option Comments

+Agresso has not been assessed.

 Do nothing Loss of opportunity on compliance,

 Not Recommended quality assurance and market

 competition.